Today's Articles

 Johari Amini

 Johari Amini was born on this date in 1935.
-She is a Black teacher of theater, director of several outstanding plays, an educator, a writer, and an administrator.
+She was a Black theater teacher, director of several outstanding plays, educator, publisher, writer, and administrator.

 Since 1981, Professor Johari-Courts has been a member of the theatre faculty at Coppin State and the director of The Coppin Players.
 In 1986, she was awarded a Fullbright-Hayes fellowship and traveled to West Africa to study the continuum of African and African American theatre.

 As a mentor, she encourages students to audition and volunteer at college, community, and professional theaters.
-Courts-Amini has served in many positions, which support her value in her community.
-From 1997-1999, she was on the Theater Advisory Panel, Maryland State Arts Council.
-From 1999-present, Courts-Amini has been Chair, Hopewell Day Care Center; she served on the Board of Directors, The Arena Players Inc., was superintendent of Sunday School, First Baptist Church; on the Board of Directors, Hopewell Day Care Center; a board member, Baltimore Cable Access Co., and Artistic Director, The Arena Players.
+Courts-Amini has served in many positions, supporting her community values.
+1997-1999, she was on the Theater Advisory Panel, Maryland State Arts Council.
+From 1999-present, Courts-Amini has been Chair of Hopewell Day Care Center; she served on the Board of Directors, The Arena Players Inc. was superintendent of Sunday School, First Baptist Church; on the Board of Directors, Hopewell Day Care Center; a board member, Baltimore Cable Access Co., and Artistic Director, The Arena Players.

 Courts-Amini has received many honors, including Outstanding Advisor/Mentor, Maryland Association for Higher Education, 1999; Outstanding Teacher of the Year, Coppin State Division of Arts and Sciences, 1996; and Artistic Achievement Award for The Arena Players.
 She was also named Woman of the Year Award in Cultural Arts, Alpha Zeta Chapter, Zeta Phi Beta Sorority in 1990 and honored with the name change of the Nyeusi Players to “Johari Players” at VCU.

-She has directed several notable productions such as Young Gifted and Broke, Guys and Dolls, Before It Hits Home, A Raisin in the Sun, Ulyssa’s Luck; Grace and Glorie; and Two Trains Running.
-In 1996 she served as directing intern for Tony Award-nominated director Marion McClinton at Washington’s Arena Stage in the highly acclaimed production of The Coming of the Hurricane.
+She has directed several notable productions such as Young Gifted and Broke, Guys, and Dolls, Before It Hits Home, A Raisin in the Sun, Ulyssa’s Luck, Grace and Glorie, and Two Trains Running.
+In 1996, she was a directing intern for Tony Award-nominated director Marion McClinton at Washington’s Arena Stage in the highly acclaimed production of The Coming of the Hurricane.
+She was on the board of Third World Press (1967), co-founder of the Institute of Positive Education/New Concept School (1969), and co-founder of Betty Shabazz International Charter School (1998) in Chicago, Illinois.

-Courts-Amini is married to Milton Lee Courts Sr., with two children Milton Lee Courts Jr., 30; Khalilah Kai Courts, 26.
+Courts-Amini was married to Milton Lee Courts Sr., and they have two children: Milton Lee Courts Jr., 30, and Khalilah Kai Courts, 26.
+Dr. Johari M. Amini-Hudson made her transition on December 12th, 2023.

 To be a Writer